twitocode/Tantalum/content/Notes/Religion/Unit 4 Review.md

 ---
 # What is grace?
+The gift of God’s life and life at the centre of our existence through the indwelling of the Holy Spirit.
 ___
 # What is Truth
 Jesus is the truth

 ---
 # What is a moral principle?
+**A basic truth we use to set rules of conduct.** We must always challenge civil laws which do not align with Jesus’ gospel.

 ---
 # What is divine law?